julzaza/wildwitchherbs/_posts/2025-07-12-menstrual-blood-earth-ritual.md

 Modern witchcraft has reclaimed this ritual as **remembrance**.
 Returning blood to the soil serves as a spell for:

 - **Fertility** (of body, land, ideas, and relationships)

-**[Offering Menstrual Blood to Mother Earth for Fertility](/fertility-rituals-menstrual-magic/)** explains how to do it correctly in sync with the White Moon and Red Moon cycles.
 - **Healing** after miscarriage, grief, or trauma
 - **Reconnection** with nature and your own cyclical power
 - **Protection** and energetic grounding